hestiaAI/ad-radar/README.md

 3. My Worth observed prebids but the auction was won through another ad channel, so it retrieves the prebid with the highest cost.
 The banner shows `CPM of at least {price}`.

 ## List of compatible webpages
-Our browser extension is known to work on the following webpages:
+Our browser extension is likely to work on the following webpages:

 | country | webpage |
 |:-------:|---------|